- The SPGS journey

 History matters at St Paul’s.
 The fact that the vast majority of students choose to take history to IGCSE and that many continue with history to A level means that the subject makes a really significant contribution to the school’s academic culture.

-Across their first three years students follow a chronological framework from the Middle Ages to the modern day which explores the changing nature of society throughout the world.
-Pupils will develop an understanding of local, national, and global history, whilst grappling with a range of challenging concepts such as feudalism, colonialism, and nationalism.
+Across their first three years, students follow a chronological framework from the Middle Ages to the modern day, which explores the changing nature of society throughout the world.
+We consider history through a global lens; students will study not only Britain and Europe, but also a variety of non-European topics including Song China, the Abbasid Empire, Tokugawa Japan and pre-colonial west African kingdoms.
+Students will grapple with a range of challenging concepts such as feudalism, colonialism, and nationalism.
 They will study history from both ‘above and below’, arming them with the knowledge and understanding to confront contemporary social and political issues from an informed position.
 Lessons are designed to nurture disciplinary thinking skills such as interpreting sources, making historical connections, chronological reasoning, and argumentation.

 History is a very popular subject at IGCSE, partly perhaps because the twentieth-century material that we study is so compelling.
 New and challenging takes on the modern world are at the heart of what we study.
 Russia, before and during its revolution, and a long period of international relations all help our students to acquire an informed perspective on the modern world.